 The Creative Process

-I spent nine months trying to come up with a name for my blog.
+I spent months trying to come up with a name for my blog.
 I wanted a name that reflected what I love and one that I wouldn’t regret six months down the road.
 Some would say I spent way too long trying to think of a name.
 Truth is – I tend to overthink everything!
 But I also believe the process was just as important for me.
 It gave me time to really hone in on what I wanted to accomplish with the blog.
 I was not idle with my time either as I read, researched, took online courses and planned my journey.

-After finally settling on the name Farmhouse by Design, I chose a theme for my site (one I ended up changing three times, but that’s another story!) and then I did . . . absolutely nothing.
+After finally settling on the name Farmhouse by Design, I chose a theme for my site (one I ended up changing four times, but that’s another story!) and then I did . . . absolutely nothing.
 Well, I did nothing on the actual blog.
 I did work hard on my Instagram account, building a presence and building relationships.
 And I continued to learn as much as I could about blogging.
 But for some reason, when it came to working on the blog, there was this fear that I couldn’t get past.
 Fear of failure.
 Fear of rejection.
 Fear of just not being good enough.

 During this entire time I had been feeling called to start a blog.
 I felt like it was a way to share my story, my passions, and my faith.
 But I also felt completely unqualified.
 I don’t have a degree in interior design.
 I’m extremely introverted.
 I don’t have some amazing, inspiring life story.
 On most days, I don’t even feel like I have it all together.
 But I still desperately needed a creative outlet and still truly felt led to share that passion with others.